 What Does Fluoride Do?

 Fluoride on the other hand, is a mineral that bonds to the enamel of our teeth and makes it more difficult for the enamel to become eroded and expose the tooth to a cavity.

 The Benefits of Fluoride

 For young children (6 - 16) the use of a fluoride toothpaste can actually help make the permanent teeth more resistant to cavities.

 Don't worry though!
-Adults can still benefit from fluoride too; even in adult teeth, fluoride helps fight decay and strengths tooth enamel.
+Adults can still benefit from fluoride too; even in adult teeth, fluoride helps fight decay and strengthens tooth enamel.

 Fluoride Comes in Many Forms

 Did you know that fluoride is actually a natural mineral that can be found in some of the foods we eat and the water we drink?

 There are several ways we can ensure we get this enamel-strengthening mineral on our teeth: